LogoLogo

 • Regulatory alignment: Meet FDA cybersecurity requirements by demonstrating proactive risk management tailored to your product's environment and usage.
 Ensure that you understand the impact of the recent regulatory changes included in the Patch Act, as well as the likelihood that the FDA will flag your submissions for connected devices due to cybersecurity deficits.

-• Increased accuracy: Tailored scoring ensures more precise prioritization and decision-making, avoiding the one-size-fits-all limitations of base CVSS scores, and the ever-evolving understanding of the flaws in the CVSS scoring system.
+• Increased accuracy: Tailored scoring ensures more precise prioritization and decision-making, avoiding the one-size-fits-all limitations of base CVSS scores, and the ever-evolving understanding of the .

 Rescore all vulnerabilities in a product version